Emoun/duplicate/cargo-readme.md

 If you find yourself in need of copying a block of code and then making some small changes to fit the new use case, this crate is for you.

-The `duplicate` attribute macro will duplicate an item any number of times while inserting custom code in the designated places in each duplicate.
+The `duplicate_item` attribute macro will duplicate an item any number of times while inserting custom code in the designated places in each duplicate.
 The `duplicate_inline` function-like procedural macro will do the same for any code you give it.

 For an in-depth explanation of the syntax and features, [see the documentation](https://docs.rs/duplicate).